datacarpentry/spreadsheets-socialsci/_episodes/05-Quality control.md

 ## Solution

-The validation needs to be applied to each cell individually.
+The validation needs to be applied to each cell or cells in advance.
 Instead of selecting individual cells, you can select a complete column.
 Even if the first row contains a column name, as the validation is not applied retrospectively, this will not cause a problem.

 A better way to apply data validation on data entry is to create a proper data table in Excel.